 Philippa started making podcasts a decade ago and set up Podcastable in 2017.
 A national journalist, she spent 12 years at the BBC presenting live programmes for Radio 4, 5Live and The World Service.

-Analysing and explaining business and personal finance stories she's worked across daily and weekly landmarks including The Today Programme, Moneybox and Wake Up To Money and presented her own series, Nice Work, on Radio 4 for five years.
+Analysing and explaining business and personal finance stories she's worked across daily and weekly BBC landmarks including The Today Programme, Moneybox and Wake Up To Money and presented her own series, Nice Work, on Radio 4 for five years.

 Lynne is an award-winning current affairs TV and radio documentary producer and editor with 25 years experience at the BBC.
 She produces our Slightly Foxed series which was selected by The Sunday Times as Podcast of the Week in 2019 after just five episodes.

-A freelance executive producer and editorial advisor for Radio 4 she specialises in original journalism for flagships like File on 4, 5Live Investigates and BBC1’s Panorama.
+A freelance executive producer and editorial advisor for Radio 4 Lynne specialises in original journalism for flagships like File on 4, 5Live Investigates and BBC1’s Panorama.
 She's also managed complex undercover investigations for programmes including the 10 O’Clock News.

 In 2018 Lynne added TEDx organiser to her skillset, having co-founded Macclesfield Barnaby Festival in 2009 where she now leads on heritage and culture projects.